JonHathow/FIT3162_FYP_3DBPP-Simulator/program/README.txt

     write_input_bin.py      - functions to write a CSV file for bins

     write_input_box.py      - functions to write a CSV file for boxes

+    write_output.py         - function that prints given array of records detailing the output of the
+                              program and prints them to a CSV file

 (2) Option1_package